-A plant with a public image issue, Persicaria amplexicaulis ‘Alba’ (knotweed ‘Alba’).
-You may be familiar with this Polygonaceae by its older botanical name, Polygonum amplexicaule ‘Alba’.
-Polygonums, often called knotweeds, have a reputation as aggressive and weedy exotic, even invasive, plants.
-Persicaria amplexicaulis ‘Alba’ is a well-behaved garden plant with no aggressive or invasive tendencies.
+A plant with a public image issue, Bistorta amplexicaulis ‘Alba’ (knotweed ‘Alba’).
+You may be familiar with this Polygonaceae by its older botanical names, Persicaria amplexicaulis ‘Alba’ or Polygonum amplexicaule ‘Alba’.
+Polygonums, often called knotweeds, have a reputation as aggressive and weedy, even invasive, plants.
+Bistorta amplexicaulis ‘Alba’ is a well-behaved garden plant with no aggressive or invasive tendencies.

-Persicaria amplexicaulis ‘Alba’ flowers from June-October/November producing terminal spikes densely packed with small, soft white flowers.
+Bistorta amplexicaulis ‘Alba’ flowers from June-October/November producing terminal spikes densely packed with small, soft white flowers.
 The upright stems present ovate, stem clasping leaves with a matte green color.
-Since plants often form dense colonies, best to consider using P. amplexicaulis ‘Alba’ as a mass planting or in a large sweep in the garden.
-At Lurie Garden, ‘Alba’ is planted in combination with P. amplexicaulis ‘Firedance’ which provides great contrast in flower color.
+Since plants often form dense colonies, best to consider using B. amplexicaulis ‘Alba’ as a mass planting or in a large sweep in the garden.
+At Lurie Garden, ‘Alba’ is planted in combination with B. amplexicaulis ‘Firedance’ which provides great contrast in flower color.

 |Common Name||knotweed ‘Alba’|